samijouppila/used-item-market-posting/README.md

 # used-item-market-posting
 Microservice version of used-item-market.
 Same functionality as original, but split into 3 microservices that communicate with each other.

-This repository contains the Posting service.
+This repository contains the posting service.

 [Original repository](https://github.com/samijouppila/used-item-market)